All Episodes

 Relax.

-In the meantime, education, entertainment and information will continue to flow from the golden EIB microphone as it always does.
+In the meantime, education, entertainment, and information will continue to flow from the golden EIB microphone as it always does.

-Uh for the for the express purpose of uh making this clear as I went through this in the first hour.
+I went through this in the first hour.

 I'm just repeating myself.